-If the chosen topic requires research language facility, the student must demonstrate proficiency through completed semester hours in the applicable language.
+If the chosen topic requires research language facility, the student must demonstrate written fluency in the language or demonstrate proficiency through completed semester hours in the applicable language.
 Course credits that are to be considered for meeting the language requirement may not be more than seven years old.
 In addition to course credits on a transcript, competency in French, German, or Latin can be verified by testing arranged through the Office of Research Doctoral Programs.
 The approval of a dissertation topic goes through several stages:

-- Approval of a research proposal by the division (must be approved before the oral comprehensive examination) - Completion of MUDC9303 Prospectus Development - Review of a prospectus by the Music Division Faculty Research Guidance Committee (cannot be done until after the student passes the Comprehensive Examination) - Following Division Committee review, approval of a prospectus by the guidance committee at least four months before the dissertation is presented.
+- Approval of a research proposal by the committee and the division - Completion of RDOC9303 or MUDC9303 Prospectus Development - Oral Examination approval of the prospectus by the Church Music Division faculty - Following Church Music Division approval, at least four months must pass before the presentation of the dissertation for defense.